-Entry fees will vary depending on the day of the week and who is performing.
+Entry fees (when GA entrance becomes available again) will vary depending on the day of the week and who is performing.
 In general, male guests can expect to pay $50 to get in.
 Female cover charge, on the other hand, is determined by your level of sexy, the hotter you look, the less you pay and may even grant you free entry.

 As a general rule, men pay more to enter clubs than women, no such thing as gender equality here!

-Bottle prices usually start around $400 and specially drink pitchers around $100.
+Bottle prices usually start around $400 and specialty drink pitchers around $100.